tryreeltime/tryreeltime/README.md

 ### Travis CI

 We run Travis CI using the latest available Node version (6.2.2 at time of writing).
-Currently this only lints.
+Currently this only lints with JS Hint: http://jshint.com/docs/

 - helpful tutorial: https://github.com/dwyl/learn-travis
 - Travis: https://travis-ci.org